LunarG/VulkanTools/layersvt/device_simulation.md

 That index includes URLs to download the specific device records in DevSim-compatible format, for example https://vulkan.gpuinfo.org/api/v2/devsim/getreport.php?id=1456

 As mentioned above, attempting to use a configuration file that does not fit within the capabilities of the underlying device may produce undefined results.
-Downloaded device records should be reviewed to determine that its capabilities can be simulated by the underlying device.
+Downloaded device records should be reviewed to determine that their capabilities can be simulated by the underlying device.

 ### Device configuration data from the local system
 Vulkan Info can write its output in a format compatible the DevSim JSON schema,